ckeditor/ckeditor5/packages/ckeditor5-word-count/docs/features/word-count.md

 </div>
 ```

-If you wish to render those statistics differently, see the [`update` event](#the-update-event).
+If you wish to render the statistics differently, see the [`update` event](#the-update-event).

 ### Changing the output

 There are two configuration options available that change the output of the word count and character count features:

-* If the {@link module:word-count/wordcount~WordCountConfig#displayWords} option is set to to `false`, the word counter will be hidden.
+* If the {@link module:word-count/wordcount~WordCountConfig#displayWords `config.wordCount.displayWords`} option is set to `false`, the word counter will be hidden.
-* If the {@link module:word-count/wordcount~WordCountConfig#displayCharacters} option is set to `false`, the character counter will be hidden.
+* If the {@link module:word-count/wordcount~WordCountConfig#displayCharacters `config.wordCount.displayCharacters`} option is set to `false`, the character counter will be hidden.

 ## The `update` event

 The {@link module:word-count/wordcount~WordCount WordCount} plugin emits the {@link module:word-count/wordcount~WordCount#event:update `WordCount#update` event}.
 It allows implementing customized behaviors that react to word and character count updates.

-Below you can find an example where the color of the circle goes through green to red as you close to the limit of 120 characters.
+Below you can find an example where the color of the circle goes from green to red as you approach the limit of 120 characters.
 The progress bar indicates the number of words.

 {@snippet features/word-count-update}